rikrose/incrediblysketchy/WHAT-THE-HECK.md

 I am now completely at a loss.
 According to the commits, nothing has changed, so this is now a tooling problem that I don't understand.

-Here's what I did this morning.
+Here's how to replicate this:

 - `git clone` the repo.
 - `git checkout startover`